GuidoJeuken-6512/HomeAssistant/README.md

   packages: !include_dir_named packages
 ```
 Then copy the yaml files into your preferred sub-structure under \packages.
+Files with a suffix similar to .yaml.1 are working copies for me, or older code that I still want to keep

 Packages splits the configuration, so it is possible to divide by topic, not just by “automation” / “sensor” / “scenes” etc.
 I have created a package for each major topic.
 At the moment the following packages are documented: